All Products

 Note

-For more information about the parameters, see Apply for a certificate.
+For more information about the parameters, see Submit an application to a CA.

 3. Optional.
 Complete domain name ownership verification if you select Manual DNS Verification or File Verification for Domain Verification Method.
 For more information, see Verify the ownership of a domain name.